pjedyk/artiq-new/boards/genesys_zu-5ev/README.md

 ## Build system

-[https://www.gnu.org/software/make/manual/make.html](GNU make) serves as top build system.
+[GNU make](https://www.gnu.org/software/make/manual/make.html) serves as top build system.

 The process has four stages.
 You may stop at any stage, passing the stage name to the make program: